• Skip to primary navigation

 Instructions

-1. Pour the egg whites and granulated sugar into a large bowl and place it over a saucepan with a little water.
+1. Place the egg whites and granulated sugar in a heatproof bowl over a saucepan with simmering water.

-3. Once the temperature is reached, transfer the mixture to the bowl of your stand mixer and whisk on high speed for at least 10-15 minutes until you get a shiny and firm meringue.
-Keep beating until it's completely cooled.
+3. Transfer to the bowl of your stand mixer and whisk on high speed for 10–15 minutes until the meringue is shiny, firm, and fully cooled.

-4. Reduce the mixer speed and gradually add the softened butter, vanilla, and salt, piece by piece.
+4. Lower the speed and add the softened butter, vanilla, and salt piece by piece until incorporated.

-5. Resume at high speed and mix until you get a thick and smooth cream.
-The preparation will first be liquid, then grainy before thickening.
+5. Increase to high speed and whip until the buttercream thickens and turns smooth (it will look liquid, then grainy before coming together).

-6. Add the biscoff spread and mix again to incorporate.
+6. Add the Biscoff spread and mix again until fully combined.

-7. Switch the whisk for the flat spatula and mix again at low speed for at least 2 minutes to smooth the cream and remove any air bubbles.
+7. Switch to the paddle attachment and mix on low speed for 2 minutes to release air bubbles.

 Equipment